Alex Ryvchin: Writing

 His writing on the Arab–Israeli conflict and Jewish history has been published in numerous international newspapers, including The Australian, The Sydney Morning Herald, The Guardian, the National Post, The Free Press and The Jerusalem Post.
 Ryvchin has also written on a number of occasions for The Spectator.

 Ryvchin is the author of two books on Israel.
 His debut book, The Anti-Israel Agenda – Inside the Political War on the Jewish State (Gefen Publishing House, 2017), is a collaborative work with other pro-Israel writers including Alan Dershowitz, Colonel Richard Kemp, Hillel Neuer and Professor Alan Johnson.
 It was lauded by former Arkansas Governor Mike Huckabee as "the most important book on Israel since Alan Dershowitz's The Case for Israel".

 In 2019, Ryvchin published his second book, Zionism – The Concise History.

 He published the book The 7 Deadly Myths: Antisemitism from the Time of Christ to Kanye West in 2023.

+Together with Sharri Markson, Ryvchin published in 2026 the book Bondi Terror about the Bondi Beach shooting on 14 December 2025.